Graduate Courses & Programs

 Admission Requirements for a Master of Education

-Applicants to the M.Ed. in Educational Studies and Leadership or the M.A. in Educational Studies must:
+Applicants to the M.Ed. in Educational Studies or the M.A. in Educational Studies must:

 • have completed a B.Ed. or related degree at a recognized university with an average of at least 75%;